technyon/nuki_hub/README.md

 - [opener/]configuration/soundLevel: Set to the volume for sounds the Nuki Opener plays (0 = min; 255 = max) (Opener only).
 - [lock/opener/]configuration/action: Allows changing configuration settings of the Nuki Lock/Opener using a JSON formatted value.
 After receiving the action, the value is set to "--".
 See the "[Changing Nuki Lock/Opener Configuration](#changing-nuki-lockopener-configuration)" section of this README for possible actions/values
 - [lock/opener/]configuration/commandResult: Result of the last configuration change action as JSON data.
 See the "[Changing Nuki Lock/Opener Configuration](#changing-nuki-lockopener-configuration)" section of this README for possible values
 - [lock/opener/]configuration/basicJson: The current basic configuration of the Nuki Lock/Opener as JSON data.
-See [Nuki Smart Lock API](https://developer.nuki.io/page/nuki-smart-lock-api-2/2/#heading--set-config) and [Nuki Opener API](https://developer.nuki.io/page/nuki-opener-api-1/7/#heading--set-config) for available settings.
+See [Nuki Bluetooth API](https://developer.nuki.io/t/bluetooth-api/27) for available settings.
 Please note: Longitude and Latitude of the Lock/Opener are not published to MQTT by design.
 These values can still be changed though.
 - [lock/opener/]configuration/advancedJson: The current advanced configuration of the Nuki Lock/Opener as JSON data.
-See [Nuki Smart Lock API](https://developer.nuki.io/page/nuki-smart-lock-api-2/2/#heading--advanced-config) and [Nuki Opener API](https://developer.nuki.io/page/nuki-opener-api-1/7/#heading--advanced-config) for available settings.
+See [Nuki Bluetooth API](https://developer.nuki.io/t/bluetooth-api/27) for available settings.
 - configuration/action: Allows importing and exporting configuration settings of Nuki Hub using a JSON formatted value.
 After receiving the action, the value is set to "--", see "[Import and Export Nuki Hub settings over MQTT](#import-and-export-nuki-hub-settings-over-mqtt)"
 - configuration/commandResult: Result of the last Nuki Hub configuration import action as JSON data, see "[Import and Export Nuki Hub settings over MQTT](#import-and-export-nuki-hub-settings-over-mqtt)"
 - configuration/json: Topic where you can export Nuki Hub configuration as JSON data to, see "[Import and Export Nuki Hub settings over MQTT](#import-and-export-nuki-hub-settings-over-mqtt)"